 What do you get out of this automated processing technology?
 Knowing what the “return” portion of “return on investment” is, helps justify the initial cost of implementation.

 - Easy invoice data collection.
 Automation services allow employees to capture invoice data in electronic format and often quite literally with cameras and scanning software.
-Technologies like optical character recognition (OCR) digitize the information almost instantly.
+Technologies like optical character recognition (OCR) digitize information almost instantly.

 - Centralized records.
 Since you can regulate transactions through the AP software, you can achieve much better cash flow than you can through manual means.
 More of your attention can go to strategic financial decisions this way.